aracred/aracred-cli/README.md

 Aracred CLI runs SourceCred on a Discorse server, creates files for scores and user labels, and then lets you mint tokens for contribors in an Aragon DAO.

-First you need an Aragon DAO with the [Transactions app](https://github.com/1Hive/transactions-app) installed.
+- First you need an Aragon DAO with the [Transactions app](https://github.com/1Hive/transactions-app) installed.

-The first step is to download and install the AraCred CLI.
+- Then download and install the AraCred CLI.

-Then you'll need to download and install SourceCred.
+- Then you'll need to download and install SourceCred.

-Then you can run `aracred` in the SourceCred folder to get a scores.
+- Then you can run `aracred` in the SourceCred folder to get a scores.

-Then upload the scores to the DAO.
+- Then upload the scores to the DAO.

-Then vote to approve the new mint.
+- Then vote to approve the new mint.

 <br>